-S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Gov vernance, leadership and oversight 1 6.
-Names of the above policies that have been approved by the Board/top management The following policies/ codes have been approved by the board: Code of Business Conduct and Ethics Whistle Blower Related Party Transaction Corporate Social Responsibility Code of fair disclosure of material information Code of conduct to regulate, monitor and report trading by insiders Other operational / internal policies are approved by the management.
-7. Name of the specified committee(s) of the Board / Director / Officer and processes to oversee the implementation of the policy/ policies Audit committee and Board oversees the implementation of various policies / Codes as required under the legal framework in force from time to time.
+S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Gov ernance, leadership and oversight 6.
+Names of the above policies that have been approved by the Board / top management The following policies / codes have been approved by the board: Code of Business Conduct and Ethics Whistle Blower Related Party Transaction Corporate Social Responsibility Code of fair disclosure of material information Code of conduct to regulate, monitor and report trading by insiders Other operational / internal policies are approved by the management.
+7. Name of the specified committee(s) of the Board / Director / Officer and processes to oversee the implementation of the policy / policies Audit committee and Board oversees the implementation of various policies / Codes as required under the legal framework in force from time to time.
 CSR committee oversees the implementation of CSR activities by the Company.
 All the policies and their implementation are being reviewed at regular intervals by the board.
 The implementation and adherence to the code of conduct for employees is administered by the Human Resources Department.
 The Environmental, Health and Safety (EHS) policy is overseen by Personnel 8.
-The process for board/ top management to review performance against the above policies and incorporating inputs The implementation of the Company's Code of Conduct and other policies are reviewed through internal audit function.
-The Quality, Safety & Health and Environmental policies are subject to internal and external audits as part of certification process and continuous assessments.
-9. Process for board/ top management to review compliance with statutory require- ments of relevance to the Principles and rectify any non-compliances ve been ternal 10.
-Frequency of the reviews of the business's alignment with the Principles and Core Elements conducted by the board / top management The bo ard on a nd further a continuc core elem bus basis gnment v vith the
+The process for board / top management to review performance against the above policies and incorporating inputs department.
+The implementation of the Company's Code of Conduct and other policies are reviewed through internal audit function.
+The Quality, Safety & Health and Environmental policies are subject to internal and external audits as part of certification process and continuous assessments. lealth 9.
+Process for board/ top management to review compliance with statutory require- ments of relevance to the Principles and rectify any non-compliances conduct of business including adherence to Company's policies have been evaluated annually by an independent external agency as part of internal financial control requirement.
+The report on Company's conduct of its businesses is presented to the Board ve been ternal 10.
+Frequency of the reviews of the business's alignment with the Principles and Core Elements conducted by the board / top management for its review and further improvement of its standards.
+The board on a continuous basis reviews the business' alignment with the principles and core elements.